adyassine/OneUniqueActif/README.md

-# OneUniqueActif
-Validation of entity to accept one entry with actif status
+OneUniqueActif allows you to have only one active field